 Sugar

-• Adjust oven rack to top position and preheat oven to 450 degrees.
-Wash and dry produce. • Pat salmon* dry with paper towels, season with salt and pepper. • Place salmon (skin sides down) on a baking sheet.
+• Adjust rack to top position and preheat oven to 450 degrees.
+Wash and dry produce. • Pat salmon* dry with paper towels; season with salt and pepper. • Place salmon, skin sides down, on a baking sheet.
 Roast on top rack until cooked through, 8-10 minutes.

-• Peel and mince or grate ginger.
+• While salmon roasts, peel and mince or grate ginger.
 Peel and mince or grate garlic.
 Trim and thinly slice scallions, separating whites from greens.

-• Heat a drizzle of cooking oil and half the sesame oil (you’ll use the rest later) in a medium pot over medium heat (large pot for 4 servings).
+• Heat a drizzle of cooking oil and half the sesame oil in a medium pot (large pot for 4 servings) over medium heat.
 Add ginger, garlic, and scallion whites to hot pot.
 Cook, stirring, until fragrant and beginning to soften, 1-2 minutes.

-• In a medium bowl, whisk together remaining sesame oil, remaining soy sauce, and 1⁄2 tsp sugar (1 tsp for 4 servings). • Once salmon is cooked, carefully remove and discard skin.
+• In a medium bowl, whisk together remaining sesame oil, remaining soy sauce, and 1⁄2 tsp sugar (1 tsp for 4 servings). • Once salmon is done roasting, carefully remove and discard skin.
 Transfer salmon to bowl with sauce.
 Using a fork, break salmon into pieces and stir to coat.

 • Divide broth and noodles between bowls.
 Top with sesame-soy salmon.
 Garnish with scallion greens and wonton strips.
 Serve.